 What can you see from the castle ruins on Monte Consolino?

-The ruins offer a spectacular panorama of the Stilaro valley and the Ionian Sea, and on a clear day you can spot Cape Capo Spartivento.
-You can also see the rooftops of Stilo and the neighbouring towns of Pazzano and Bivongi.
+The ruins offer a wide panorama of the Stilaro valley, the Ionian Sea, and the rooftops of Stilo.
+In good visibility, the surrounding hills and nearby towns including Pazzano and Bivongi are also clearly visible.

 What is the history of the Norman castle in Stilo?